gbeckers/Darr/docs/readcode.rst

 However, not all array types are supported in all environments (see table below).
 For example Maple does not have unsigned integers, and Python without numpy does not support multi-dimensional arrays.
-Hence Darr will not include code for such arrays.
+Hence Darr will not include code for for these environments with such arrays.

 In some environments, not all array numeric types can be read directly, although it can be done with more effort.
-For example, Matlab/Octave does not read complex numbers from file, or float16.
+For example, Matlab/Octave does not directly read complex numbers from file, or float16.
 In those cases, Darr generates slightly more involved code that still does what you want.

 Example arrays with code for all numeric types can be found `here
 <https://github.com/gbeckers/Darr/tree/master/examplearrays>`__.